 Many people coping with the loss of a friend or relative find themselves confused and frightened when thrust into the trust administration and probate process.
 If you have been named an executor or trustee, you have an enormous responsibility under the law.
 Even if you are simply a relative or heir, you have a moral responsibility to the deceased to make sure his wishes are respected, as well as a responsibility to protect your own interests when it comes to your inheritance.

 The Law Offices of Kobrick & Moccia is here to help trustees, executors, beneficiaries, heirs, and family members.
-We can guide you through the trust administration and probate process in Long Island and surrounding areas to ensure the process goes as smoothly as possible and to ensure your rights are protected under the law.
+We can guide you through the trust administration and probate process in Garden City and surrounding areas to ensure the process goes as smoothly as possible and to ensure your rights are protected under the law.
 Give us a call today at 800-295-1917 to get personalized advice, as well as answers to some of the questions you might have including:

 Trust administration happens in situations where a person passes away at some time following the creation of a trust.
 The trust document will name a trustee, and will provide instructions for the use of trust assets.
 The trustee will follow the instructions in the trust document, manage the assets within the trust, and facilitate the transfer of those assets to trust beneficiaries.